VirtCode/TelegramSVMenu/README.md

 You now can go and customize those strings as you like.
 For all strings not mentioned in the strings.json file, the default english string will be used.
 For quick debugging, I suggest enabling the /reload command to reload the strings on runtime.
+# License
+This project is licenced under the MIT Licence.
+Learn more about it in the LICENCE file.